UniversalDependencies/docs/_lt/dep/nsubj-pass.md

 nsubj:pass(was-painted, The-painting)
 ~~~

 If a passive participle is governed by a modal verb, the subject is dependent on the modal verb.
-In this case, we annotate the subject as [nsubj](), not 'nsubj:pass'.
+In this case, we annotate the subject as [nsubj](), not `nsubj:pass`.

 ~~~ sdparse
 Knyga gali būti parašyta kitais metais . \n The-book may be written next year .